 Choosing a domain for your business or blog isn’t always an easy task for a business.
-From considering your brand name to making sure that you’ve got great keywords within your domains, you always want to be sure that you’ve got an even balance of everything you need for the perfect URL.
+From considering your brand name to making sure that you’ve got high keywords within your domains, you still want to be sure that you’ve got an even balance of everything you need for the perfect URL.
 Additionally, you have the added task of making sure that your domains are available for you to register and build on.
 Here are a few ideas to help push along an undertaking that would otherwise be quite tedious.

-Brand and Company Domains
+Brand and Company Domains for your Business

 Try to incorporate at least one or two small keywords with your brand.
-Let’s say that your company is called “C & W” and you’re a plumbing company.
+Let’s say that your company is called “C & W,” and you’re a plumbing company.
 Rather than just candw.com, you want to go for something like candwplumbing.com Not only have you added a keyword into the mix of your domain, but you let people know that your company is a plumbing company, and if they’re looking for your brand, they’re more likely to find you.

-Blog and Personal Domains for all Businesses
+Business Domains, Blog Domains and Personal Domains for all Businesses

 While there are countless blogs out there today, getting one off the ground is usually a difficult task.
 Rather than building out a blog name, consider a keyword for your blog.
 Provided that the keyword is relevant to your overall blog theme, you could find yourself driving a lot of traffic with keyword-based domains.
 Having an image to go along with a blog isn’t as important as it is for actual businesses that provide products or services to users who find them online.

-Own All of Your Companies Domain Options
+Protect Your Business by Owning All of Your Companies Domain Options